4 – The Correr Museum

 4 – The Correr Museum.
 An important museum; telling the history of Venice from its foundation, to its union with Italy in the 19th century.

-In its interior, we can find works of great historical and artistic value in areas such as painting, sculpture, furniture, naval instruments and much more.
+It’s a dual-purpose museum In its interior, we can find works of great historical and artistic value;

 With the entrance to the Correr Museum, you also have access to the “Archeological Museum” and the “Marciana National Library”.